JcmniaCS/TryHackMe/Skynet/README.md

 I open up my browser and head over to the website http://10.10.90.192/<br />
 ![alt text](https://github.com/JcmniaCS/TryHackMe/blob/main/Skynet/screenshots/SCREENSHOT3.png?raw=true)<br />
 It appears to be some kind of search engine but none of the search features are working, I decide to start up gobuster and try to find other directories on the webserver.
-I entered the command below to enumerate directories.<br />
+I entered the command below to brute-force directories.<br />
 ```gobuster dir -w /usr/share/wordlists/dirbuster/directory-list-2.3-small.txt -u http://10.10.90.192/```<br />
 ![alt text](https://github.com/JcmniaCS/TryHackMe/blob/main/Skynet/screenshots/SCREENSHOT4.png?raw=true)<br />
 After trying to access each directory, I receive a forbidden page from every directory other than /squirrelmail